microsoft/playwright/docs/api.md

 * extends: [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)

-Page provides methods to interact with a single tab or [extension background page](https://developer.chrome.com/extensions/background_pages) in Chromium.
+Page provides methods to interact with a single tab in a [Browser], or an [extension background page](https://developer.chrome.com/extensions/background_pages) in Chromium.
 One [Browser] instance might have multiple [Page] instances.

 This example creates a page, navigates it to a URL, and then saves a screenshot:
 ```js